fearherbs1/FearThree-Macropad/README.md

 ![](https://i.imgur.com/jRC7ozp.png)

-Then using a paperclip or some tweasers, quicky short the RST and GND pins on the pro micro twice while it is pluged into your computer.
+Then using a paperclip or some tweasers, quicky short the RST and GND pins on the pro micro twice while it is plugged into your computer.
 This should allow QMK toolbox to flash the firmware.
-It may not work and qmk toolbox may show `Acess denied`.
+It may not work and qmk toolbox may show `Access Denied`.
 If this happenes, just keep shorting those pins, retrying the process until it works.

 Once the firmware is flashed you should get a message that looks like the following: